Architecting-On-AWS-Project/ArchitectingOnAWS/README.md

 # ArchitectingOnAWS
-Architecting On AWS Project PDF
+Architecting On AWS Project PDF for kyeongrok-kim portfolio